Want to be prepared to nurse your little ones injuries and ailments? Here’s everything you need to create a DIY First Aid Kit for Toddlers.

 These are the everyday over-the-counter medications that helped me nurse my little ones back to health.

-For a squirmy, resistant toddler who may not sit still long enough for a traditional digital thermometer reading and who probably won’t fully understand the concept of holding the thermometer beneath their tongue, I recommend having a forehead scanning thermometer.
-But it doesn’t hurt to keep the basic digital thermometer on hand as well.
-I have both.
+For a squirmy, resistant toddler who may not sit still long enough for a traditional digital thermometer reading and who probably won’t fully understand the concept of holding the thermometer beneath their tongue, I recommend having a thermometer like this one.

 2. Children’s Tylenol